Use string as random seed in R

 Note: I will use basepipe (|>

-) in the following code blocks because it is very easy to add steps to the code without using Home and End multiple times, but you don't have to use pipe and you can use "normal" syntax of R. If you want to learn more about pipes, watch John Mount video or read David Selby's blog post.
+) in the following code blocks because it is very easy to add steps to the code without using Home and End multiple times, but you don't have to use pipe and you can use "normal" syntax of R if you like so.
+If you want to learn more about pipes, watch John Mount video or read David Selby's blog post.

 The first step is to convert our string to integers: